← Help Center

 After saving, the system assigns an MM-nnnnn number.
 Write it on the client's physical card (e.g., MM-00542).
 At future events, volunteers can find this client by searching that number through the Other Pantry flow.

-Important: Do not issue an MM card to other-pantry clients.
+Important: Do not issue a Mobile Market card to other-pantry clients.
 They already have a card from their home pantry.
-The MM number is just written on their existing card for reference.
+Write the assigned MM number — including the "MM" prefix — directly on their existing card (e.g., MM-00542).
+This number is how volunteers will find them at future events.

 10. Editing a Client

-Use the Edit Client feature to correct mistakes in a client's record — name, address, family size, or card number.
+Use the Edit Client feature to correct mistakes in a client's record — name, address, and family size.
+The card number cannot be edited.

-3. Select the client from the results to view their current information.
+Select the client from the results to edit their current information.

 Note: Editing a client's family size does not change the food units on any existing card.
 Food units are calculated once at card creation and remain fixed.
 To issue new food units the client would need a new card.